Mexico City Metropolitan Cathedral: Chapel of the Lord of Good dispatch

-The Chapel of the Lord of Good dispatch (Capilla del Señor del Buen Despacho) was premiered on December 8, 1648, and was dedicated to the silversmiths' guild, who placed two images of solid silver, one of the purest conception and another of San Eligio or Eloy.
+The Chapel of the Lord of Good dispatch (Capilla del Señor del Buen Despacho) was premiered on December 8, 1648, and was dedicated to the silversmiths' guild, who placed two images of solid silver, one of the Immaculate Conception and another of Saint Eligio or Eloy.

 The decoration of the entire chapel is neoclassical style belongs to the first half of the nineteenth century.

 Chapel of Saint Philip of Jesus

 Liturgical celebration in honor of Emperor and General Agustín de Iturbide in the Metropolitan Cathedral on September 27, 2010, on occasion of celebrations of bicentennial of beginning of the Mexican War of Independence, his skeleton remnants was performed.

 The Chapel of Saint Philip of Jesus (Capilla de San Felipe de Jesús) was completed during one of the earliest stages of the construction of the cathedral.
 It is dedicated to Philip of Jesus, a friar and the only martyr from New Spain, who was crucified in Japan.
 The chapel is topped with a Gothic-style dome and has a Baroque altarpiece from the 17th century.
 A statue of the saint is located in a large niche in the altarpiece.
 The altar to the left is dedicated to Saint Rose of Lima, considered a protector of Mexico City.
 To the right is an urn which holds the remains of Agustín de Iturbide, who briefly ruled Mexico from 1822 to 1823.
 Next to this chapel is a baptismal font, in which it is believed Philip of Jesus was baptised.
 The heart of Anastasio Bustamante is preserved here.
 In this chapel is a sculpture alluding to the first Mexican saint: San Felipe de Jesús.
 This work, as seen by many art critics, is the best elaborated, carved and polychrome sculptured sculpture from Latin America.